 - Drive PLG upgrades

 Imagine you have an integration that would work perfectly within a prospective buyer’s tech stack, but they can’t find it and move on to a competitor.
-Overlooking integration promotion can actually result in lost sales.
+You need to be promoting these integrations properly, or you could risk losing existing sales.

 All product marketers and product managers know that regular product releases earn trust.
 If you’re making updates regularly, it means you’re focusing on customer needs – resulting in brand advocates, reduced churn, and even referrals.